-The foregoing solution is correct, save for one pardonable error: "Thomas" is not a "null" but an indicator for the demensions of the matrix and the route.
-"Parson" and "Optic" are code names and I imagine that Mr. Bridges recognized them as such but, of course, he had no way of interpreting them, except perhaps by making a careful study of the events and commanders involved in the impending action, a study he wasn't called upon to undertake.
+Mr. Bridges recognized them as such but, of course, he had no way of interpreting them, except perhaps by making a careful study of the events and commanders involved in the impending action, a study he wasn't called upon to undertake.

-The foregoing meesage was enciphered by Cipher Book No. 12, in which the indicator THOMAS specifies a "Message of 10 lines and 5 columns".
-The route was quite simple and straightforward: "Down the lst (column), up the 3rd; down the 2nd; up the 5th, down the 4th."
+The foregoing message was enciphered by Cipher Book No. 12, in which the indicator THOMAS specifies a "Message of 10 lines and 5 columns".
+The route was quite simple and straightforward: "Down the 1st (column), up the 3rd; down the 2nd; up the 5th, down the 4th."

-It is obvious that in this example the absence of many "arbitraries," that is, code words with specific plain-text meanings as assigned in the codebook, made solution a relatively easy matter.
-What Mr. Bridges would have been able to do with the cryptogram had there been many of them is problematical.
-Judging by the worksheets Mr. Bridges submitted it seems clear that he did not realize that a transpostion matrix was involved; and on questioning him as to whether he knew or suspected this when he commenced work.
-His answer was in the negative.
-He realized this only later.

 A minor drama in the fortunes of Major General D. C. Buell, one of the high commanders of the Federal Army, is quietly and tersely outlined in two cipher telegrams.
 The first one, sent on 29 Sept.
-1862, from Louisville, Kentucky, was in a cipher book where I won't tell you, and was externally addressed to Colonel Anson Stager, head of the Military Telegraph Corps, in Washington, but the internal addressee was Major General H. W. Halleck, "General-in-Ghief" [- our present day "Chief of Staff"]].
-This message was externally signed by William H. Drake, Buell's cipher operator, but the real sender was indicated internally.
-(For some years, most messages for Washington were externally addressed to Stager.
-On receipt they were deciphered by clerks of the Military Telegraph Corps and the plain-text forwarded to the addressee whose name was enciphered.)
+1862, from Louisville, one of the USMTC.

+Kentucky, was in cipher books where I won't tell you, and was externally addressed to Colonel Anson Stager, head of the Military Telegraph Corps.

+in this bington, but the internal addressee was Major General H. W. Halleck, "General-in-Ghief" our present day "Chief of Staff".
+This message was externally signed by William H. Drake, Buell's cipher operator, but the rest name of the Buell, sender was indicated internally.
+(For some years, most messages for Mashington.

+were externally addressed to Stager.
+On receipt they were deciphered by clerks of the Military Telegraph Corps and the plain text forwarded to the addressee whose name was enciphered.
 Here's the telegram: